InformaticsMatters/squonk/openshift/ansible/README.md

 variable and then limiting the deployment to just the tasks relating to _keycloak users_ with the following: -

-    ansible-playbook -e "users_file=example-users.txt" -t keycloak-users \
+    ansible-playbook -e "users_file=example.user" -t keycloak-users \
         playbooks/squonk/deploy.yaml

->   `example-users.txt` is a demo file.
-You can use the file `users.txt`
+>   `example.user` is a demo file.
+You can use the file `users.user`
     to safely add your own users.
-It is prevented form being committed to Git as it's listed in the project's `.gitignore` file.
+It is prevented from being committed to Git as it's listed in the project's `.gitignore` file.

 ## Posting Squonk pipelines